 7.4 Solution #3: Existing UE energy-related information measurement

-7.4.1 Key issue mapping
+7.4.1 Key Issue mapping

-This solution partially addresses Key Issue#2 (Monitoring and measurement) described in clause 6.2.
+This Candidate Solution partially addresses Key Issue#2 (Monitoring and measurement) described in clause 6.2.

 7.4.2 Functional description

 This solution addresses only energy-related information measurement from the UE; it does not address energy-related information measurement from the network.
 The two main questions raised in the Key Issue description are about which UE energy related information is collected, and which UE entity is collecting.